jalombar/starsmasher/Blackollider/Readme.md

-# How to make collide a Black Hole / Neutron star with a MainSequence Star
+# How to make collide a Black Hole (BH) / Neutron star (NS) with a Main Sequence Star

 Before making these simulations, we suggest you to make practice with StarSmasher following the other tutorials.
 If you want to make collide a Black Hole/Neutron Star with a Main Sequence star or viceversa, you are welcome!